Dantevg/adventofcode/README.md

 # Advent of Code
-This is my repo for the [Advent of Code 2020](https://adventofcode.com/2020).
+This is my repo for the [Advent of Code](https://adventofcode.com).
-All files will be executable with Lua 5.3
+The years 2020 and 2021 are executable with Lua 5.3, the year 2022 is executable with my own language, [Oblock](https://github.com/Dantevg/Oblock).